Challah Bread Pudding

 Making bread pudding is a great way to use up stale bread because stale bread soaks up the egg-milk mixture better than fresh bread.

-Bread Pudding can be either baked in a large bowl then cut and served or baked in ramekins for smaller or individual servings.
+Bread Pudding can be either baked in a large bowl and then cut and served or baked in ramekins for smaller or individual servings.

 What Does Bread Pudding Taste Like?

-Bread Pudding tastes like french toast.
-It is slightly crispy around the edges and dense on the inside.
-It is so good!
+It is also slightly crispy around the edges and dense on the inside.
+It is so good and will quickly become one of your favorite dessert recipes.

 Ingredients for Challah Bread Pudding